Sang-lang/Quasarr/README.md

     - Existing settings in JDownloader
     - Existing tools from the *arr ecosystem that integrate directly with Radarr/Sonarr
 - There are no hostname integrations in active development.
-- Adding one or more hostnames focused on English content is highly desired.
+- **Adding additional hostnames focused on English content is highly desired.
+Please send your pull requests!**
-  - Please provide suggestions in a private thread on Discord.
 - Pull requests are welcome.
 Especially for popular hostnames.
     - Always reach out on Discord before starting work on a new feature.
     - Please follow the existing code style and project structure.